bobbyiliev/materialize-tutorials/mz-logicloop-demo/README.md

 That's it!
 You can now use the materialized views in your LogicLoop account.
 This is a great way to get real-time data visualizations and notifications for your business.

+As a next step you can look into using [temporal filters](https://materialize.com/temporal-filters) so that your Materialize views are only keeping the data for a specific time period rather than the entire data set.
+And also run your LogicLoop rules on a schedule of 1 minute intervals to get the latest data from Materialize.

 ## Useful links

 - [Materialize documentation](https://materialize.com/docs/)